 The geological characteristics of the Protected Area of Zaranik are also distinctive because the area belongs to the wetlands in the basin of the Mediterranean Sea and the Protected Area is situated in the Eastern section of Bardawil Lake.

 The Protected Area of Zaranik includes many sections like the Zaranik Lake, the desert islands, and the sand bulkhead that separates this area from the Mediterranean Sea.

 There are around 270 species of birds who visit the Zaranik Protected Area every year.
 These include herons, wading birds, gulls, hooks, quail, pasture, and many other kinds of birds.

-West to the Protected Area of Zaranik, there are the ruins of the ancient city of Pelusium and these remains are scattered over a large area of land that was just lately being studied and excavated.
+West of the Protected Area of Zaranik are the ruins of the ancient city of Pelusium.
+These remains are scattered over a large area of land that was just recently excavated and is being studied.

-Pelusium was established as early as the Pharaonic civilization and was an important transit point for the caravans going from Egypt to Syria and Palestine.
-The city of Pelusium remained as important even during the Ptolemaic and the Roman periods afterwards.
-The City of Pelusium only witnessed its decline during the 7th century AD after the
+Pelusium was established as early as the Pharaonic civilization and was an important transit point for caravans going from Egypt to Syria and Palestine.
+The city of Pelusium remained as important even during the Ptolemaic and the Roman periods afterward.
+The City of Pelusium only witnessed its decline during the 7th century A.D.

-The area of the Coastal Bushes that extend from El Arish till the city of Rafah, on the Egyptian Eastern borders, was declared as a natural protected area as it contains a large number of important species of trees and plants, which makes it a natural resource of food for many wild animals and birds.
+The area of the Coastal Bushes that extend from El Arish till the city of Rafah, on the Egyptian Eastern borders was declared as a natural protected area as it contains a large number of important species of trees and plants.
+As such, it is a key natural resource of food for many wild animals and birds.

-However, this area needs to be more protected and preserved during the coming period and also to control the grazing of sheep as they contribute in the disappearance of certain plants in this region.
+However, this area needs to be more protected and preserved during the coming period in order to control the grazing of sheep as they contribute in the disappearance of certain plants in this region.